Holiday Cottage Hot Tub Rules, Regulations & Maintenance Tips

 Noise complaints

-A hot tub will certainly encourage later outdoor nights with noisy (drunk) adults talking more loudly than normal over the noise of the jets.
+A hot tub will certainly encourage later outdoor nights with noisy guests talking more loudly than normal over the noise of the jets.
 This could result in complaints from neighbours.

 - Choose a hot tub that can accommodate at least the maximum number of guests your holiday cottage sleeps.
-If it sleeps 2, opt for a 3-4 person capacity.
-If it sleeps 6 then choose a 8-person capacity which is the largest domestic hot tub.
+If it sleeps 2, opt for a 3-4 person capacity for comfort.
+If it sleeps 6 then choose an 8-person capacity which is generally the largest domestic hot tub.

-- Check with a qualified electrician that your power supply can cope.
-Larger hot tubs typically require a dedicated 32-Amp supply.
+- Check with a qualified electrician that your power supply can accommodate what you are planning to buy.
+Larger hot tubs typically require a dedicated 32-amp supply.

-- With energy prices so high the quality of the insulation both around the tub and in the cover will impact how efficient your hot tub is and the running costs.
-Often cheap hot tubs with poor insulation cost more over their lifetime of usage due to the cost of heating it.
+- With energy prices high the quality of the insulation both around the tub and in the cover will impact how efficient your hot tub is in retaining heat and the running costs.
+Often cheap hot tubs with poor insulation end up costing more over their lifetime due to the higher running costs compared to a well-insulated hot tub.

-- Cheaper models also have small heaters which increases the time it takes to heat the water when re-filled during changeovers.
-Guest will expect the hot tub to be up and running on arrival so choose a model with a decent heater.
-You could use an external hot tap to re-fill which will ensure the right temperature is reached quicker.
+- Cheaper models also have small heaters which increases the time it takes to heat the water when re-filling.
+Guests will expect the hot tub to be up and running on arrival so choose a model with a decent heater.
+Consider installing an external hot water tap to re-fill, this will ensure the right temperature is reached quicker.

-- Ensure there is a drain close by where you can empty the hot tub and avoid emptying it into a septic tank as it will upset the balance.
+- Ensure there is a drain close by where you can empty the hot tub.
+If you want to speed things up, then use an electric pump to drain the hot tub.
+If you use a private septic system rather than mains sewerage, avoid emptying it into your sewage treatment plant, as it will upset the balance.

 - Due to the weight of a filled hot tub, a properly prepared level concrete base is essential.